scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 #### Wildcard Addressing {#serv-disc}

-SCION endpoints use wildcard AS `0` to designate any core AS, e.g. to place requests for core segments or down segments during path lookup.
+SCION endpoints use wildcard AS `0` to designate any core AS, e.g., to place requests for core segments or down segments during path lookup.
 These wildcard addresses are of the form I-0, to designate any AS in ISD I. For more information, see [](#wildcard).

 #### SCION AS numbers